 Benefits of Strawberries

-As a superfood for both humans and pets, strawberries help slow aging high in fiber, boost immune health, and keep your dog at a healthy weight.
+As a superfood for both humans and pets, strawberries help slow aging, are high in fibre, boost immune health, and keep your dog at a healthy weight.
 They are a good source of vitamin K, which aids your dog’s body with functions like blood clotting, and vitamin C, which fights free radicals and prevents illness.
-Dogs eat Iodine, potassium, magnesium, and folic acid high in fiber are some of the other beneficial contents of strawberries.
+Iodine, potassium, magnesium, and folic acid are some of the other beneficial contents of strawberries.

 Be sure to feed fresh strawberries and avoid canned strawberries or strawberry syrups.
 Or look for nutritious dog treats that offer nutrition from strawberries, like The Honest Kitchen Cod and Strawberry Crisps.